bmaeser/iptables-boilerplate/readme.md

 Every file/script you place here will be executed during firewall-start.
 Place your custom rules in here.

+There are some usefull examples in ./custom-examples/ that limit the ammount of new and overall connections.

 ## Usage
 If you updated your runlevels, the firewall starts every time you boot your system.
 However, you can manually start/stop/restart, e.g. to update changed settings.